TBrickey/Pewlett-Hackard-Analysis/README.md

 Module 7

 ## Overview of the Analysis:
 Using SQL we determined the number of retiring employees per title and identified employees eligible to participate in a mentorship program.
-Analysis the data to help Pewlett Hackard prepare for future employee retirement.
+By analyzing the data we are helping Pewlett Hackard prepare for future employee retirement.